Victory over Japan Day: Russia/Former USSR

 It was introduced as a holiday by decree of the Presidium of the Supreme Soviet of the Soviet Union on September 3, 1945 (the day after the surrender of Japan).
 The only celebration that was held in the days that followed was a parade of the Red Army in Harbin.
 In 1945 and 1946, this day was a national holiday.
 In subsequent years, it became a working day and no celebrations were held on this occasion.
 In modern Russia, Victory over Japan Day (День победы над Японией) is considered a memorable date and is celebrated as one of many Days of Military Honour.
 In recent years such as in 2017, bills in the State Duma have proposed making it a national holiday.
+In 2023, Russia renamed the holiday from "Day of the End of World War II (1945)" to "Day of Victory over Militaristic Japan and the End of World War II (1945)", a move Japan called "extremely regrettable".

 A military parade of the Eastern Military District is annually held in the cities of Yuzhno-Sakhalinsk or Khabarovsk, being one of the only parades being held on this day.
 Parades have also been held on September 2 in the federal subjects of Russia that celebrate the anniversary of the Battles of Khalkhin Gol, such as Buryatia, Yakutia and the Altai Republic.
 In the breakaway Moldovan-republic of Transnistria, Victory over Japan Day is jointly celebrated with their Republic Day celebrations, which take place on the same day.